Rigoletto: Synopsis

+The opera duration is 2 hours 45 minutes, with two intermissions.

 Act 1

 Scene 1: Mantua.
 A magnificent hall in the ducal palace.
 Doors at the back open into other rooms, splendidly lit up.
 A crowd of lords and ladies in grand costumes are seen walking about in the rear rooms; page boys come and go.
 The festivities are at their height.
 Music is heard from offstage.
 The Duke and Borsa enter from a door in the back.